getcarina/getcarina.com/_posts/2016-05-10-learning-how-to-whale.md

 ![Docker Docker Docker MUSHROOM!]({% asset_path learning-howtowhale/howtowhale.png %})

-How to Whale is an amusing site all on its own, learning Docker with Docker before you know how to Docker is deliciously recursive and surprisingly effective.
+How to Whale is an amusing concept all on its own, learning Docker with Docker before you know how to Docker is deliciously recursive and surprisingly effective.
 What's even more interesting though is the idea behind it: BYOC or Bring You Own Compute.
 How to Whale demonstrates how to integrate with Carina and offload a user's workload onto Carina.
-As the user base increases, the associated costs to run the site do not increase linearly along with it because when a user first signs up, a cluster is created on the user's Carina account.
+As its user base increases, the associated costs to run the site do not increase linearly along with it because when a user first signs up, a cluster is created on the user's Carina account.
 Every command that the user runs is executed on that user's cluster, not on How to Whale's infrastructure.

 ![Screenshot of the Try Docker tutorial]({% asset_path learning-howtowhale/try-docker.png %})